 MARY LOUISE KELLY, HOST:

-RANDAZZO: Thank you so much.
+NAGLE: Thank you.
 Transcript provided by NPR, Copyright NPR.